YYINUS/DatabaseProject/README.md

       products = g.conn.execute(query, {"ids": product_ids}).fetchall()

-  * This is interesting because it shows the integration of front-end session storage with backend SQL logic and uses array-safe queries (ANY) in PostgreSQL.
+  * This page is interesting because it integrates client-side session management      with server-side SQL querying, demonstrating how user activity on the front-end      directly affects query execution on the backend.
+It also highlights the use of       array-safe querying in PostgreSQL, which efficiently handles variable-length lists   of IDs.